TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 1. Implements a [Bootstrap jumbotron heading](https://getbootstrap.com/docs/5.3/examples/jumbotron/).
 2. Implements a [Bootstrap button group](https://getbootstrap.com/docs/5.3/components/button-group/) that will later allow users to filter the extensions by language.
 3. Implements the database items as [Bootstrap cards](https://getbootstrap.com/docs/5.3/components/card/) in a responsive[Bootstrap Column Layout](https://getbootstrap.com/docs/5.3/layout/columns/).
-4. Provides API error feedback to the user.
+4. Provides API error feedback to the user that is styled by the [Bootstrap color utility](https://getbootstrap.com/docs/5.3/utilities/colors/).

 ```html
 {% extends 'layout.html' %} {% block content %}